PhaserEditor2D/PhaserEditor/docs/canvas.rst

 To enable Arcade physics on a sprite you have two options:

 - Set ``true`` the ``physicsGroup`` property of the parent group of the sprite.
 Physics bodies are automatically enabled in objects added to a physics group.
 - Select the object and open the context menu, in the ``Sprite → Arcade`` menu there are two commands: ``Set Arcade Body - Rectangular`` and ``Set Arcade Body - Circular``, both commands enable a physics body (rectangular or circular) in the selected object.
+In addition, you can press the ``B`` key, it shows a context menu with all the type of physics bodies, like in the following image:

 .. image:: images/SpriteArcadeMenu.png
 	:alt: Set Arcade physics body to sprite.

 When you add a body to a sprite, a new section ``Arcade`` is added to the Property Grid.
 This section contains many properties related to the Arcade physics body of the sprite and can be edited.
 In addition, you can visually edit the size and offset of the body, just right click on the sprite and select ``Sprite → Arcade → Edit Body`` or press the ``B`` key.
+Look a shortcuts pane is shown, there you can perform certain actions like change the body type or set the body size "manually":

 .. image:: images/EditArcadeBody.png
 	:alt: Edit Arcade body size and offset.